-Modifying table ec property...
+Modifying table ec_property...

-Unexpected error:org.hibernate.exception.SQLGrammarException: could not execute statement : com.microsoft.sqlserver.jdbc.SQLServerException: The instance of the SQL Server Database Engine cannot obtain a LOCK resource at this time.
+''' Unexpected error:org.hibernate.exception.SQLGrammarException: could not execute statement : com.microsoft.sqlserver.jdbc.SQLServerException: The instance of the SQL Server Database Engine cannot obtain a LOCK resource at this time.
 Rerun your statement when there are fewer active users.
-Ask the database administrator to check the lock and memory configuration for this instance, or to check for long-running transactions. - could not execute statement :
+Ask the database administrator to check the lock and memory configuration for this instance, or to check for long-running '''